Talk Isn't Always Cheap: Understanding Failure Modes in Multi-Agent Debate: Failure Modes of Debate

 \subsection{Does exchange of reasoning help in sequential revision?}

-If an LLM agent can reflect and correct mistakes based on the reasoning of other agents, we would expect the model to improve its answer and increase performance the collective performance of the group.
-We know the self-correction capability of single-agent LLMs does not easily work out of the box \citep{huang2023large}, and we want to evaluate if the debate procedure helps with this or not?
+If an LLM agent can reflect and correct mistakes based on the reasoning of other agents, we would expect the model to improve its answer and the collective performance of the group.
+We know the self-correction capability of single-agent LLMs does not easily work out of the box \citep{huang2023large}, and we want to evaluate if the debate procedure helps with this or not.

 To assess this, we analyze how agent responses change between debate rounds across all our tasks.
 Note that there are four possible types of transitions: correct $\rightarrow$ incorrect, correct $\rightarrow$ correct, incorrect $\rightarrow$ incorrect, and incorrect $\rightarrow$ correct.
-As shown in \Cref{fig:transitions-per-round}, we observe a significant shift in agent responses from correct to incorrect answers (shown in red), indicating that debate can actively mislead agents. \Cref{fig:combined-sycophancy} highlights the trend that correct $\rightarrow$ incorrect transitions occur more frequently than incorrect $\rightarrow$ correct transitions (red $>$ green) across the runs.
-This suggests that stronger agents are more likely to flip from correct to incorrect answers compared to weaker agents learning from the reasoning and answers of stronger peers.
-Additionally, \Cref{fig:transitions-per-round} shows that the proportion of correct-to-incorrect transitions exceeds the proportion of incorrect-to-correct ones in subsequent rounds, corroborating our earlier results that debate performance degrades over rounds.
+As shown in \Cref{fig:combined-sycophancy}, we observe that most agents with initially incorrect answers do not improve their performance (peach bars), and, of those that do change their answers, there exists a larger shift in agent responses from correct $\rightarrow$ incorrect answers (red) than incorrect $\rightarrow$ correct (green), indicating that debate can actively mislead agents who started with correct answers.
+Further, \Cref{fig:transitions-per-round} shows that the proportion of correct-to-incorrect transitions exceeds the proportion of incorrect-to-correct ones in subsequent rounds, corroborating our earlier results that debate performance degrades over rounds.
+We further find that there is a dominating effect of social pressure: agents that can originally resist flipping their correct answers to incorrect ones in round 1 have lower resistance to the social pressure from disagreement after round 2 (larger red bars in round 2).
+Together, these results highlight an important observation: to mitigate the harmful effects of debate, we need to find a way to reduce the number of \textit{undesirable} answer flips -- i.e., models changing their answers from correct $\rightarrow$ incorrect -- and address the underlying social effects that cause these flips.

-We hypothesize that this undesirable behavior may stem from RLHF \citep{rlhf} post-training, which makes LLMs more sycophantic and compliant with user opinions, leading them to adopt other agents' answers, even when they may be incorrect. \citet{sharma2023understandingsycophancylanguagemodels} demonstrate that humans and surrogate preference models sometimes prefer convincing but incorrect responses over terse correct ones, indicating that optimizing for human-like approval can sacrifice truthfulness in favor of sycophancy.
-In a debate setting, this suggests that agents might collude or cater to each other rather than offer honest critique.
-If all agents are tuned to please a human (or each other), debates may devolve into polite agreement rather than productive critique.

-Notably, sycophancy can cause strong models to yield to flawed arguments, resulting in a degradation of group performance during debates.
-We present some qualitative examples where this behavior is evident in \Cref{sec:example-responses}.